fdiaspp/knowledge-base/tools/gcp/vertex_ai.md

 Terraform provides operator to create a dataset from code[^7].

-## Loggin and Security
+## Logging and Security
 Every action taken on Vertex AI[^5] are audited.
-The best practice here is to create the datasets that is needed to work as a Vertex AI [Managed Dataset](#managed-datasets) to have the logs on.
+The best practice here is to create the datasets that is needed to work as a [Vertex AI Managed Dataset](#managed-datasets) to have the logs on.

 ## MLOps